 The first thing we noticed was the hole in the middle of the table.
 What did that have to do with spicy hotpots we wondered?
 We were about to find out…

 The Challenge of the Language Barrier

 It looked good.
 The large two sectioned (steaming hot) bowl was reverently lowered into the big hole in the table, then the other items were brought out.
-Oh yummy.
+Oh, yummy.
 A vast platter of pink mystery meat and a plate of slightly pinker mystery meat with a lot of fat in it.
 We prayed it was bacon.
-The there was a bowl of uncooked noodles and what looked like raw bamboo shoots.
-Surely not?
-I know we could lose a few pounds but neither of us is panda sized.
-How rude.

-At this point, we noticed the gaggle of kitchen staff hanging out of the serving hatch gawping at us.
-And laughing.
+At this point, we noticed the gaggle of kitchen staff hanging out of the serving hatch gawping at us and laughing.
+This wasn’t subtle sniggering, but full-on guffaws and pointing.
 Aha – now we knew why we were sitting at THAT table!